+Pricing Principles

-Pricing Principles Alpine Energy Limited's Al ignment to the Principles
+Alpine Energy Limited's Alignment to the Principles

-a) Prices are to signal the economi c costs of service provision b ру:
+a) Prices are to signal the economic costs of service provision by:

-i) being subsidy free (equal to or greater than incremental costs, and less than or equal to standalone costs), except where subsidies arise from compliance with legislation and/or other regulation Cross subsidies occur when consumer or consumer gro long run incremental costs service to them.
-We calculate long run incre- increase in consumption fr system growth capital expe- standalone cost as the low supplying power to each co Our standalone costs are \$ incremental costs (LRIC) ar recover all charges through 9 shows that the forecast r group is equal to or greate cost and less than the stan group; demonstrating that free. emental costs as the om an increase in \$1 of enditure.
-We define est cost alternative of onsumer group.
-776/kW and our long-run e \$56/kW if we were to n a demand charge.
-Table evenue in \$/kW per load r than the incremental dalone cost for each load
+i) being subsidy free (equal to or greater than incremental costs, and less than or equal to standalone costs), except where subsidies arise from compliance with legislation and/or other regulation Cross subsidies occur where prices charged to a consumer or consumer group do not recover the long run incremental costs of providing the line service to them.

+We calculate long run incremental costs as the increase in consumption from an increase in \$1 of system growth capital expenditure.
+We define standalone cost as the lowest cost alternative of supplying power to each consumer group.
+Our standalone costs are \$721/kW and our long-run incremental costs (LRIC) are \$82/kW if we were to recover all charges through a demand charge.
+Table 8 shows that the forecast revenue in \$/kW per load group is equal to or greater than the incremental cost and less than the standalone cost for each load group; demonstrating that our prices are subsidy free.

-Table 8: Variable distribution n price per load group \$/kW
+Table 8: Variable distribution price per load group

-Ş/ K VV
+Load Group \$/kW

-LOWLCA \$246.65
+LOWLCA \$314.53

-LOWUHCA \$188.89
+LOWUHCA \$270.25

-LOWULCA \$317.71
+LOWULCA \$621.00

-015HCA \$241.87
+015HCA \$313.93

-015LCA \$169.08
+015LCA \$259.26

-015UHCA \$140.65
+015UHCA \$223.70

-015ULCA \$166.42
+015ULCA \$243.70

-360HCA \$131.12
+360HCA \$209.99

-360LCA \$169.33
+360LCA \$102.27

-360UHCA \$118.56
+360UHCA \$117.13

-360ULCA \$177.51
+360ULCA \$157.10

-ASSHCA \$163.58
+ASSHCA \$175.56

-ASSLCA \$129.97
+ASSLCA \$107.29

-TOU400HCA \$70.49
+TOU400HCA \$76.72

-TOU400LCA \$138.34
+TOU400LCA \$248.30

-TOU11HCA \$95.86
+TOU11HCA \$293.28

-TOU11LCA \$104.68
+TOU11LCA \$199.95

-р aving regard, to the extent practicable, to the level of pvailable service capacity We use TOU pricing (including day night) and capacity/demand based pricing where possible to encourage consumers to use the network outside of peak periods where capacity constraints may occur.
+ii) having regard, to the extent practicable, to the level of available service capacity We use TOU pricing (including day night) and capacity/demand based pricing where possible to encourage consumers to use the network outside of peak periods where capacity constraints may occur.

 It would be ideal to calculate available service capacity for each load group.
 However, ICPs within load groups are distributed across our seven GXPs.
 Meaning that ICPs in one load group may be in different geographical areas.
 Unless we move to geographic base pricing, requiring an increase in complexity, reporting available service capacity is problematic.
-At this stage we have decided to limit the number of load groups to reduce complexity and p a ignalling, to the extent practicable, the impact of additional usage on future nvestment costs transactions costs on our retailers.
+At this stage we have decided to limit the number of load groups to reduce complexity and transactions costs on retailers.

+iii) signalling, to the extent practicable, the impact of additional usage on future investment costs

 As above we use TOU (including day night pricing) and demand charges to encourage consumers to consume outside of peak periods, in order to reduce future expenditure on the network.

-For 2018 and beyond we have forecast load group demand to create a smooth increase in demand from year to year, as well as smoothed forecasts for Opex to approximate LRMC.
-Previously step changes in load group demand (based on prior year data) would create material changes in prices one year to the b) Where prices based on 'efficie next.
-By smoothing out demand and costs, costs are allocated more evenly year to year, causing an even change in load group prices. nt' incremental costs would under-recover allowed b) Where prices based on 'efficient' incremental costs would under-recover allowed revenues, the shortfall should be made up by setting prices in a manner that has regard to consumers' demand responsiveness, to the extent practicable.
+For 2019 and beyond we have forecast load group demand to create a smooth increase in demand from year to year, as well as smoothed forecasts for Opex to approximate long run margin costs.
+Previously step changes in load group demand (based on prior year data) would create material changes in prices one year to the next.
+By smoothing out demand and costs, costs are allocated more evenly year to year, causing an even change in load group prices.

+b) Where prices based on 'efficient' incremental costs would under-recover allowed revenues, the shortfall should be made up by setting prices in a manner that has regard to consumers' demand responsiveness, to the extent practicable.